© 2015 Lynn Abbott

 And on the Damascus road, Saul suddenly encountered the incarnate God.
 The young Pharisee discovered firsthand that rules were a poor substitute for a relationship with God Himself.

 Although Christ asked Saul, “Why are you persecuting me?”
 Saul’s conversion revolved not around what Saul had done but rather upon the identity of Christ.

 “Who art Thou, Lord?”
 Saul asked.

 You see, Saul did not understand the ramifications of his actions.
-He didn’t know who it was that he persecuted.
-He simply enforced laws, but had never had a personal encounter with the Living God.
+He didn’t know the one he persecuted.
+He simply enforced laws; he had never personally encountered the Living God.

-Through rules, Saul attempted to establish a relationship with God.
-He passionately pursued those he felt had violated God’s law, and sought to punish them.
-He was truly zealous; he likely felt he could win Yahweh’s favor by persecuting Christ followers.
+Thus, Saul attempted to establish a relationship with God.
+He likely felt he could win Yahweh’s favor by persecuting Christ followers.

 Interestingly enough, although Christ corrected Saul’s ignorant yet sincere assumptions, the Savior didn’t scold or punish.